zentures/sequence/README.md

 ### Performance

-The following performance benchmarks are run on a single 4-core (2.8Ghz i7) MacBook Pro.
+The following performance benchmarks are run on a single 4-core (2.8Ghz i7) MacBook Pro, although the tests were only using 1 or 2 cores.
 The first file is a bunch of sshd logs, averaging 98 bytes per message.
 The second is a Cisco ASA log file, averaging 180 bytes per message.
+Last is a mix of ASA, sshd and sudo logs, averaging 136 bytes per message.

 ```
   $ ./sequence bench -p ../../patterns/sshd.txt -i ../../data/sshd.all